-- 1. check your child's academic planner, review interim reports and report cards. - 2. provide educational support by ensuring your child attends school daily, is on time and prepared to learn by having the necessary materials. - 3. support school rules and work cooperatively with the school, avoiding confrontational and adversarial resolution of grievances. - 4. be familiar with and follow school procedures as found from the website - 5. review the Academy's proactive discipline plan with your child.
+- 1. check your child's academic planner, review interim reports and report cards. - 2. provide educational support by ensuring your child attends school daily, is on time and prepared to learn by having the necessary materials. - 3. support school rules and work cooperatively with the school, avoiding confrontational and adversarial resolution of grievances. - 4. be familiar with and follow school procedures, and to take initiative to ??????? - 5. review the Academy's proactive discipline plan with your child.